kunhwiko/concepts/systems/Kubernetes/2-basics.md

    a) Kubernetes components operate on state snapshots rather than real-time updates
    b) snapshots are saved in etcd, and API Server has an in-memory read cache where the snapshot can be read from
    c) caching decreases read latency and reduces load on etcd

+Protocol Buffers
+   a) REST APIs typically use JSON as serialization format, and typically requires marshaling / unmarshaling JSON
+   b) JSON parsing becomes expensive because so many REST APIs are called to the API Server
+   c) Internal components in Kubernetes instead communicate via a protocol buffer serialization format to reduce this expense
 ```

 ##### Controller Manager